MateuszMachowina/power-bi/README.md

 ## Files in this Repository

-- `index.html` – Embeds the published Power BI dashboard (via iframe)
+- `index.html` – Embeds the published Power BI dashboard (via iframe) on `https://mateuszmachowina.github.io/power-bi/`